Sensu (“we”, “us” or “our”) are committed to protecting and respecting your privacy.

 • Processing is necessary for the performance of a contract with the data subject or to take steps to enter into a contract such as the provision of the services by us

-• Necessary to comply with a legal obligation such as financial, tax and contractual laws.
+• Processing is necessary to comply with a legal obligation such as financial, tax and contractual laws

 For consent relating to children and people who may not have mental capacity to give consent, please contact us using the details above for a copy of our Safeguarding and Mental Capacity policies.